hardin47/website/Math152/Notes/06-intest.md

 \end{eqnarray*}

 Note:  all of the bootstrap intervals are approximate.
-We judge them based on how accurately they cover $\theta$.
+We judge them based on how accurately they cover $\theta$.  ($const_{lo}$ and $const_{hi}$ are constant values that will vary depending on the data, statistic, and method.
+The constants will not necessarily be the same for the upper miss-rate and the lower miss-rate.)
+The point is whether the coverage rate converges at a rate of $1/n$ or a rate of $1/\sqrt{n}.$

 A CI is **first order accurate** if: